rob-myers/rob-myers.github.io/docs/meta.md

 - [ ] on 2nd click compute a navpath and display it
 - [ ] onclick floor show cube

-- [x] no shell scripts only shell functions

 - [ ] `steiner` labels a point in the world
   > it could track a changing variable
 - [ ] `shift` builtin for functions